AI Data Center Power - Market Intelligence

 Competitive Position

-Most advanced nuclear startups cluster at two extremes: microreactors under 10 MW (Radiant, Oklo's Aurora) or larger SMRs above 100 MW (TerraPower's Natrium at 345 MW, X-Energy's Xe-100 at 80 MW).
-Aalo's 50 MW sweet spot is largely uncontested and maps directly to hyperscale data center campus power needs.
+Most advanced nuclear startups sit at one of two extremes: microreactors under 10 MW (Radiant, Oklo's Aurora) or SMRs above 100 MW (TerraPower's Natrium at 345 MW, X-Energy's Xe-100 at 80 MW).
+Aalo's 50 MW slot has little competition and lines up with hyperscale data center campus power needs.

 AdvantageWhy It Matters